pedronachtigall/ToxCodAn/README.md

 ===================================

 The user can take advantages of a simple script designed to annotate Non Toxin transcripts named **NonToxinAnnotation.py**.
 Follow the steps below:
-- First, perform the CDS prediction with the "VERT_full" model using [CodAn](https://github.com/pedronachtigall/CodAn) designed by [Nachtigall et al. (2020)](https://doi.org/10.1093/bib/bbaa045)
+- First, perform the CDS prediction with the "VERT_full" model using [CodAn](https://github.com/pedronachtigall/CodAn) (reference [Nachtigall et al. (2020)](https://doi.org/10.1093/bib/bbaa045))
     - ```codan.py -t path/to/NonToxins_contigs.fasta -m path/to/VERT_full/ -o path/to/output/NonToxins_codan/ -c N```
     - We have a copy of the "VERT_full" in the "non_toxin_models" folder: ```cd path/to/non_toxin_models/``` and ```gzip -d VERT_full```
 - Then, use the ```NonToxinAnnotation.py``` on the predicted CDSs.
 - This script performs `blast` search (mandatory) and hmm search using `BUSCO` and `Pfam` models (optional).
-- The use of a protein DB pre-compiled or designed with `makeblastdb` can be set with the `-b` option.
+- The use of a protein DB pre-compiled or designed with `makeblastdb` can be set with the `-d` option.
     - The user can use a DB such as Swissprot and/or the designed protein DB available at the "non_toxin_models" folder (just uncompress the DB ```tar xjf pepDB.tar.bz2```).
-    - The user can set one or more DBs by using a comma "," among DBs, which can be any number (from 1 to n).
+    - The user can set one or more DBs by using a comma "," among DBs, which can be any number (from 1 to N).
 - Optionally, the user can set any of the [BUSCO models](https://busco.ezlab.org/busco_v4_data.html) to perform hmm search by using the option `-b`.
 - Optionally, the user can set the [Pfam models](https://pfam.xfam.org/) to perform hmm search by using the option `-p`. (link for download the pfam.hmm: ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz)
 - This script takes advantage of MultiThreading by using the option `-c`.
-- Usage: ```NonToxins_Annotator.py -t predicted_CDS.fasta -b path/to/db1,...,path/to/dbn -b path/to/busco/odb -p path/to/pfam.hmm -c N```
+- Usage: ```NonToxins_Annotator.py -t predicted_CDS.fasta -d path/to/db1,...,path/to/dbN -b path/to/busco/odb -p path/to/pfam.hmm -c N```

 :warning: Alternatively, if the user wants to directly perform the NonToxins annotation within the Venomancer pipeline just follow the steps below:
 - Enter in the ["non_toxin_models"](https://github.com/pedronachtigall/Venomancer/tree/master/non_toxin_models)